almeidas-tatiane/robust-api-performance/configuring-filezilla-to-ec2.md

 ![image](https://github.com/user-attachments/assets/c09d8774-8164-4be1-ae30-7da4a2129268)

 ```
-If you don't know how to create a private key file, check the step by step here:https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html
+If you don't know how to create a private key file, check the [step-by-step guide here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html).

 ```

 - **Port 22** open in the **Security Group**